rqlite/rqlite/README.md

  * Using `PRAGMA` directives has not been tested either.
  * The supported types are those supported by [go-sqlite3](http://godoc.org/github.com/mattn/go-sqlite3).

 This is new software, so it goes without saying it has bugs.
 It's by no means finished -- issues are now being tracked, and I plan to develop this project further.
+Pull requests are also welcome.

 ## Credits
 This project uses the [go-raft](https://github.com/goraft/raft) implementation of the Raft consensus protocol, and was inspired by the [raftd](https://github.com/goraft/raftd) reference implementation. rqlite also borrows some ideas from [etcd](https://github.com/coreos/etcd), and uses [go-sqlite3](http://godoc.org/github.com/mattn/go-sqlite3) to talk to the SQLite database.